Miqquelangel/Golang-CRUD-REST-Microservices/README.md

 2.- “/signup” endpoint, will offer POST and OPTIONS requests as the “/login” endpoint.
 The main difference is that the POST requests will insert the users data into the mongoDB (HTTP 201), as well as generate a JWT token for authentication to the “/auth” endpoint.

 3.- “/auth” endpoint, will offer POST and OPTIONS requests.
 The main function of this endpoint is to fetch if the JWT token is valid.
-If it is (HTTP 200), it will return a custom message like “Hello. $user authenticated”.
+If it is (HTTP 200), it will return a custom message like "Hello!
+User ($username) has been authenticated".
 If not, it will return a HTTP 401 unauthorized.

 4.- “/operate” endpoint, will offer GET, POST, PUT, DELETE and OPTIONS requests.
 This endpoint will be used to manipulate data from our database at will.